Abdelrhman-AK/WinPaletter/Documentations/LangContribution1.0.6.9.md

 > Ignore this if you prefer a a code\text editor

-1. Open WinPaletter > Settings > Language > Language Developing Tools > Create\Modify Language Files (Go) > Press on `Generate New (English) and open it` and save JSON file as you want anywhere, or press on `Open From`.
+1. Open WinPaletter > Settings > Language > Language Developing Tools > Create\Modify Language Files (Go) > Press on `Generate New (English) and Open it` and save JSON file as you want anywhere, or press on `Open From`.
 You will find the JSON file is deserialized into a tree node inside the application.

 2. JSON file is composed of three main regions: Information, Global Strings & Forms Strings: